-You spend time there getting ready for the day, helping your kids brush their teeth, freshening up, and doing other obvious business.
+You spend time getting ready for the day, helping your kids brush their teeth, freshen up, and doing other obvious business all in your bathroom.

 A lot of your time is occupied in the bathroom, yet this room can often be ignored when choosing to decorate or paint the rooms in your home.